KenV99/service.ipcdatastore/docs/service.ipcdatastore.rst

 host and port settings from the addon whose id is provided.
 This allows any other addon to discover the server's settings at the time of instantiation instead of having to hard code it.

-Line 6 first checks to see if the server is available using the inherited method from IPCClient from script.module.ipc.
+Line 6 first checks to see if the server is available using the :func:`inherited method <ipcclient.IPCClient.server_available>` from IPCClient from script.module.ipc.
 This isn't truly necessary, but provides a graceful means of failure if the server is not up.

-Line 7 then stores the object, in this case, an integer using the name 'x'.
-The author is explicitly given using a keyword.
+Line 7 then stores the object using the :func:`set method <ipcclientx.IPCClientX.set>`, in this case, an integer using the name 'x'.
+The author is explicitly given using a keyword (optional).

 ????